 Smiley Honey was started by Donald Smiley in 1989.
 Born and raised in Wewahitchka -- the epicenter of tupelo honey production in the US -- Donald got into beekeeping later in life.
 Once he had a few hives, however, he was hooked.
 Donald recalls that "it was like falling in love all over again."
 Working the bees and harvesting honey became his passion.
 At the height of his operations, Donald had over 1,000 beehives.
 A few years ago, Donald sold his bees and retired from day to day operations.
 But he remains a key part of the business, teaching the new owners how to produce the same premium honey that he offered to loyal customers for many years.

 Raw honey is a wonderful gift from nature.
 Not only does it taste great, but the health benefits of raw honey are well-documented.
 It is a powerful antioxidant, it boosts the immune system, it promotes better digestion, and helps to regulate cholesterol and sugar levels (among other things).
 Many honey lovers also report that local, raw honey helps to treat seasonal allergies.
-Raw honey is loaded with beneficial enzymes, vitamins and minerals, which we preserve through minimal processing.
+Raw honey is loaded with beneficial enzymes, pollen, vitamins and minerals, which we preserve through minimal processing.
 Healthy living and raw honey go together like summer and sunshine.
 And our all-natural, raw honey is about as close as you can get to reaching into a beehive and grabbing a handful of golden goodness.